eyeling

 });

-Note: the API currently shells out to the bundled eyeling.js CLI under the hood (simple + robust).
+Note: the npm reason() helper shells out to the bundled eyeling.js CLI for simplicity and robustness.

 npm test